hetznercloud/cli/docs/reference/hcloud_server_shutdown.md

 ```
   -h, --help                    help for shutdown
-      --wait                    Wait for the server to shut down before exiting
+      --wait                    Wait for the Server to shut down before exiting
       --wait-timeout duration   Timeout for waiting for off state after shutdown (default 30s)
 ```